 That's all my notes for zero through two months old.
 Our next update will let you know how it went during her third month.

 You may also want to read my tips on Preparing for Elimination Communication with a Newborn.
-Next I will share "What's in my newborn cloth diaper bag?"!
+Next I will share my thoughts on the connection between Elimination Communication and Breastfeeding.

 Would you like to receive tips on practicing EC and early potty training?